 Catch a hop-on hop-off Madrid bus to easily explore the city.
 You have several alternatives as two companies operate several touristic bus routes.

-Combine your city sightseeing bus ticket with a Madrid Card to save time skipping waiting lines and take advantage of priory access in the main museums and monuments.
+The Madrid Card includes a city sightseeing bus ticket, so you can save time skipping waiting lines and take advantage of priory access in the main museums and monuments.

 If you are already familiar with open top bus tours, also know as hop on-hop off, the available services in Madrid are pretty much identical as to what you could find in other city across the world.